Matroid analogues of Gal's conjecture: Abstract

 \section{Abstract}

 Well-known conjectures of Charney--Davis, Gal, and Nevo--Petersen predict increasingly strong positivity phenomena for the $h$-vectors of flag simplicial spheres.
 In this paper, we formulate and prove matroid analogues of these conjectures in the setting of Chow polynomials of matroids with building sets.
-Our proofs rely on toric geometry and make crucial use of tropical intersection theory.

-We begin by introducing \emph{complete} building sets, a class encompassing all maximal building sets and other important families such as minimal building sets of braid matroids.
-For matroids with complete building sets, we analyze the Chow rings of the associated toric varieties, and prove that their Hilbert--Poincar\'{e} series are $\gamma$-positive.
-From this analysis, we derive a combinatorial formula for the coefficients of the $\gamma$-expansion, and use it to explicitly construct a simplicial complex $\Gamma$, whose $f$-vector coincides with the $\gamma$-vector.
-This establishes a matroid analogue of the Nevo--Petersen conjecture.
-When the building set is maximal, we further prove that $\Gamma$ is balanced, confirming the strongest such analogue in this case.
-As an application, we obtain a new combinatorial formula for the $\gamma$-expansion of the Poincar\'e polynomial of the Deligne--Mumford--Knudsen compactification $\overline{\mathcal{M}}_{0,n}$, and derive several novel numerical inequalities for its coefficients.
+We introduce a new class of matroids with building sets, called complete built matroids, encompassing many prominent families of built matroids such as arbitrary matroids with maximal building sets and braid matroids with minimal building sets.
+For complete built matroids, we prove $\gamma$-positivity as an analogue of Gal's conjecture, via a combinatorial formula for the $\gamma$-coefficients.
+We further realize the $\gamma$-vector as the $f$-vector of a simplicial complex, as an analogue of the Nevo--Petersen conjecture.
+As an application, we obtain a new formula for the $\gamma$-polynomial of the Poincar\'e polynomial of $\overline{\mathcal{M}}_{0,n}$, together with new coefficient inequalities.
+We also study flag built matroids, and prove $\gamma$-positivity of their Chow polynomials, extending several known results.
+Our proofs crucially use toric geometry and tropical intersection theory.
+Finally, we construct an infinite family of flag chordal nestohedra whose $h$-polynomials are not real-rooted, invalidating a natural strengthening of our result at this level of generality.

-We also study the toric varieties of matroids with \emph{flag} building sets, another class containing maximal building sets as well as several other prominent families.
-We prove that the Hilbert--Poincar\'{e} series of these toric varieties are $\gamma$-positive.
-This result establishes matroid analogues of the Charney--Davis and Gal conjectures, and simultaneously extends several recent $\gamma$-positivity results for Chow polynomials.